aura-se-lab/aura-se-lab.github.io/_projects/1_project.md

 ---
 layout: page
-title: Toward Sustainable Software Engineering Automation
+title: Toward Efficient Software Engineering Automation
-description: Advancing Sustainable Software Engineering Automation via, Quantization, Knowledge Distillation and PEFT
+description: Advancing Efficient and Sustainable Software Engineering Automation via, Quantization, Knowledge Distillation and PEFT
 img: assets/img/sustainability/main.png
 importance: 1
 category: work
 related_publications: false
 ---

-As the demand for automated solutions in software engineering grows, the environmental impact of training and deploying large language models (LLMs) becomes increasingly significant.
-Sustainable software engineering automation seeks to address these challenges by leveraging techniques that enhance efficiency while maintaining high performance.
+As the demand for automated solutions in software engineering continues to rise, the efficiency of training and deploying large language models (LLMs) becomes a critical concern.
+Efficient software engineering automation aims to tackle this challenge by adopting techniques that optimize resource utilization while preserving high performance.

-Parameter-Efficient Fine-Tuning (PEFT) enables the adaptation of large models to new tasks by training only a small subset of parameters, drastically reducing computational requirements and resource usage.
-Quantization compresses models by lowering the precision of numerical representations, reducing memory consumption and improving inference speeds without substantial loss in accuracy.
-Knowledge distillation facilitates the transfer of knowledge from a large model to a smaller, more efficient version, using the larger model as a guide to retain performance at a fraction of the computational cost.
+Parameter-Efficient Fine-Tuning (PEFT) allows large models to be adapted to new tasks by updating only a small portion of their parameters, significantly lowering computational overhead.
+Quantization reduces model size and accelerates inference by decreasing numerical precision, all while maintaining acceptable levels of accuracy.
+Knowledge distillation transfers the capabilities of a large model into a smaller, faster one, preserving much of the original performance at a fraction of the computational cost.

-Our ongoing research explores the application and integration of these techniques, aiming to develop greener, cost-effective, and scalable approaches for automating software engineering tasks, thereby promoting sustainable and responsible AI-driven solutions.
+Our ongoing research investigates the use and combination of these methods to develop efficient, cost-effective, and scalable approaches for automating software engineering tasks—advancing practical, high-performance AI-driven development workflows.

 ---